 Lost & Found

 Update for the 2015/2016 school year: Please have your students check the lost/found in the library for anything they may have lost.
-Every two (2) months (last Friday of the month…..end of September; November-before Thanksgiving break; January; March-before Spring break; May—or the end of the school year) any items left in the lost/found will be donated to a local shelter.
+Every two (2) months (last Friday of the month...end of September; November (before Thanksgiving break); January; March (before Spring break); May any items left in the lost/found will be donated to a local shelter.

 Take Charge of Education is a program run by Target stores to benefit schools.
 Through this program, 1% of all Target card purchases can be donated to Cucamonga Middle School.
 You purchase these items as you would normally, and a percentage goes to CMS. it is a simple and free fund raiser for our school.

 1) Call 1-800-316-6142 or visit www.target.com to designate Cucamonga Middle School to receive the donation.

 2) Use your Target card to purchase items at Target stores or online.

 3) Target will donate 1% of your guest card purchases to Cucamonga Middle School.

 For more information, or if you do not have a Target guest card and would like one, please feel free to call 1-800-316-6142.
 Thank you for helping in the continuing efforts to make Cucamonga Middle School a great place to learn.

 In a safe, positive environment, all students will be challenged in the learning process by a staff that empowers independent thinkers and prepares them for high school and the global community

 CMS Summer Office Hours